leonstafford/accessible-minimalism-hugo-theme/README.md

 `git clone --depth 1 https://github.com/leonstafford/accessible-minimalism-hugo-theme themes/accessible-minimalism`

+It may be preferable to use git's submodule functionality to keep the theme within your website's repository.
+To do this, use:

+`git submodule add https://github.com/leonstafford/accessible-minimalism-hugo-theme themes/accessible-minimalism`

+*Using the https remote URI will make deployment of your website via some CI/CD, such as Netlify, easier.*

 2. Copy the `config.toml` file from the exampleSite directory inside this repository to your site root:

 `cp themes/accessible-minimalism/exampleSite/config.toml .`